YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 type definitions (at the four levels), auxiliaries (such as injection functions, reifiers, etc.) and the relations.
 Note also the `@type` syntax in the interface.

+Relations shall be systematically tested.
+This means all possible combinations of unknown arguments shall be queried wrt. each relation.
+The benefits of such systematic test includes reducing surprises when running the programs, and helping with debugging "bigger" relations that are defined using smaller relations.